Using the Hyperlane CLI

 Step 2: Apply

-Using the CLI, execute the command applicable to your warp route owner setup:
+Using the CLI, execute the command applicable to your HWR owner setup:

 After executing, you should see a batch of transactions executed on chain, and a final message indicating that the warp config has been updated.